wp-plugins/thin-out-revisions/readme.txt

 == Changelog ==

+= 1.7 - Aug 27, 2014 =
+* A new feature to show Revision Memos on a post.
+Check details ([English](http://en.hetarena.com/thin-out-revisions#f4), [Japanese](http://hetarena.com/archives/2625)).
+It is still an experimental implementation.
+It's a subject to change.
+* WordPress 4.0 compliant

 = 1.6 - Apr 13, 2014 =
 * Now you can edit memos for old revisions.
 * Added a button to copy from the current memo.